gembarrett/coconduct-builder/coconduct-building.md

 - Continued one-on-one communication after requests to cease.
 - Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse.
 - Publication of non-harassing private communication.
+- Publishing another persons private information, such as physical or electronic addresses, without explicit permission
 - Advocating for, or encouraging, any of the above behaviour

 - [ ] additional specific circumstance that will be acted upon ____